pithymaxim/teaching/Rscraps/notes/wooldridge/readme.md

 # Install the Wooldridge package in R

-The Wooldridge package comes with some useful example datasets. [https://www.rdocumentation.org/packages/wooldridge/versions/1.3.1](List of datasets).
+The Wooldridge package comes with some useful example datasets.
+[List of datasets](https://www.rdocumentation.org/packages/wooldridge/versions/1.3.1).

 ```R
 # Install it